vdct/ProjetDuMois/docs/DEVELOP.md

 - `info.json` : project metadata
 - `howto.md`: description of tasks to be performed in Markdown format (use title levels >= 3)
-- `contribs.sql` : SQL script containing UPDATE request on `pdm_changes` table, to set contribution classes to certain type of OSM changes and associate points
+- `contribs.sql` : SQL script containing UPDATE request on `pdm_features` table, to set contribution classes to certain type of OSM changes and associate points
 - `extract.sh` : Optional script that produces a csv export to be available for download on the web interface.

 The properties in `info.json` are as follows:

+- `id`: Unique integer identifier
-- `id`: mission identifier (authorized characters: A-Z, 0-9, \_ and -)
+- `name`: mission identifier (authorized characters: A-Z, 0-9, \_ and -)
 - `title`: name of the mission (short enough)
 - `start_date`: start date of the mission (format YYYYY-MM-DD)
 - `end_date`: end date of the mission (format YYYYY-MM-DD)